patricksurry/eastern-front-1941/README.md

 and perhaps encourage others to experiment with AI improvements, an AI for the Germans or even fully computer play environment.

 tried to capture the spirit of the game (data, fonts, etc) without slavishly recreating (emulators can do that) same time tried to make the data and logic more explicit, e.g. most data structures like oob are still lists accessed by index, but often list items are wrapped as simple objects to give names to fields etc.

+bugs are my own

 hard to imagine debugging and tuning the AI in 6502 asm (tho mentions basic).  much more complexity than any assembler I've written.  respect

+hope it's a resource for others to learn, perhaps experiment with AI improvements

+fascinating simplicity of AI, no understanding of local tactics, ZoC etc

 also working on an annotated disassembly of the cartridge version to catalog differences and offer as options here. some minor things already incorporated. plenty of interesting stuff in there

 oddly enough still haven't played an emulated version (tho consulted numerous screenshots and videos)

 http://www.erasmatazz.com/library/source-code/index.html